mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 # Text output

-A quantity value contains a number and a unit.
+A quantity value contains a numerical value and a unit.
 Both of them may have various text representations.
 Not only numbers but also units can be formatted in many different ways.
 Additionally, every dimension can be represented as a text as well.

-This chapter will describe how those are defined and processed in the library.
+This chapter will discuss the different options we have here.

-_Note: There is no standardized way to handle formatted text input in the C++ standard library, so this paper does not propose any approach to convert text to quantities._
+_Note: For now, there is no standardized way to handle formatted text input in the C++ standard library, so this paper does not propose any approach to convert text to quantities.
+If [@P1729R3] will be accepted by the LEWG, then we will add a proper "Text input" chapter as well._

 ## Symbols